siobhanlgorman/boutique_ado_v1/README.md

 10. Would not load checkout form but no errors - forgot to add url to href in bag.html.
 The incorrect syntax of checkout template not found.
 Corrected syntax but still error until shut server and restarted

+11. Authentication error - API key you have not done API key - fix must do the two export commands then runservr commands in same terminal straight after